Golf Tutorials

 Time to Get to Work: Drills to Stop the Slide for Good

 Understanding the theory is one thing, but feeling the correct movement is another.
-These drills are designed to give your anbody clear feedback so it can learn to rotate instead of slide.
+These drills are designed to give your body clear feedback to learn to rotate instead of slide.

 Drill #1: The "Lead Foot Back" Drill